 Dr Asopa suggests certain investigations to check for an underlying medical cause in underweight children.
 “You should rule out hormonal disturbances or deficiencies, food allergies, heart disease and digestion problems like malabsorption of nutrients.
 If your thin child frequently suffers from diarrhoea, nausea or vomiting, you should take note,” she says.

-Protein-rich foods such as milk, yogurt, cheese, eggs and soy products will help your child gain weight and muscle mass.
-Carbohydrates should make up the majority of your child’s diet, or 45-65% of his calorie intake.
+Diet plan for an underweight child must include protein-rich foods such as milk, yogurt, cheese, eggs and soy products.
+This will help your skinny toddler or adolescent gain weight and muscle mass.
+Carbohydrates should make up the majority of your child’s diet, or 45-65 per cent of his calorie intake.
 Whole grain cereals, dry fruits (for snacks) are good foods for an underweight child.
 Smoothies made with yogurt, milk and fresh or frozen fruit are a treat and a great source of extra healthy energy.

 “If you want your child to gain weight, see that he eats frequently – at least three meals and two snacks a day – and give him calorie-dense foods,” advises Ryan.

 Also, children may not eat well because of medical, climatic (we tend to eat less when the weather is hot) or psychological reasons.
-In some cases, if the family environment at the dinner table is not good, children do not eat well.
+In some cases where the family environment at the dinner table is not good, children do not eat well.
 Parents should make mealtimes enjoyable and unrushed, and offer a variety of nutritious foods.

 Going to a nutritionist